-- 1. Except fire sprinklers required by code, no pipes intended to carry water or any other fluid shall be installed in or above the TR ceiling. - a.
-Exceptions can be made when approved prior by the Engineer. - 2.
+- 1. Except fire sprinklers required by code, no pipes intended to carry water or any other fluid shall be installed in or above the TR ceiling. - 2.
 If avoiding water pipes, drains, or any pipes carrying liquids within a TR is not feasible, then some or all of precautions below must be followed: - a.
 Troughs to channel water out of the TR should be installed underneath pipes.
 These troughs should have the same or greater flow rate as the pipes themselves. - b.
 It is possible to have a pipe within a pipe.
-If the interior pipe develops a leak, the water would be contained in the outer pipe.
+If the interior pipe develops a leak, the water would be contained in the outer pipe. - c.

-c.
 Water detection sensors should be placed along the runs of the pipes and at plumbing joints where most leaks are likely to start.